-g) In the event that no nominations are received for a Senate Officer position by the April 1 deadline, the process detailed here will be followed:
+g) In the event that no nominations are received for a Senate Officer position by the April 1 deadline, nominations will remain open until a nomination has been accepted per item (ii) below or until one week after the last regularly scheduled spring meeting of the Academic Senate, whichever comes first.
+Should a nomination be accepted per item (ii), the open call process detailed in i) through vi) will remain in effect, even if the timing extends beyond the week after the last regularly scheduled spring meeting of the Academic Senate.
+The Committee on Committees will manage the open call process.
+If the open call process does not result in filling the Senate Officer position, the Senate Executive Committee will meet and choose one or two Senate Executive Committee members to serve in that position for the following year.
+The Senate Executive Committee will carry out this duty and announce the result prior to the end of the academic year.

-The call for nominations for the unfilled senate office will remain open until someone has been successfully nominated and elected for the position in question.
+An announcement will be made that the call for nominations for the unfilled senate office remains open.

-Any nominations made during this open call period must be accompanied by a platform statement.
+Any nominations made during this open call process must be accompanied by a platform statement; nominations will not be accepted without a platform statement.

-Once a nomination is received within this open call scenario, all senators will be notified by email from Academic Senate that one or more nominations have been received.
+Once any nomination(s) is (are) accepted within this open call process, all senators will be notified by email from Academic Senate that one or more nominations have been accepted.

-The “send” time and date of this notification email will start a “clock”: any other nominations plus platform statements received within three days (72 hours) of the notification email will be honored.
+The “send” time and date of this notification email will start a “clock”: any other nominations (with platform statements) received within three days (72 hours) of the notification email will be accepted.

 An election for the senate office position in question will commence four days (96 hours) after the send time of the notification email and will last one week.